dentarg/auth0-blog/_posts/2018-05-09-googleio-summary-day-one.markdown

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">John Legend is going to be one of the new voices for Goole Assistant! 😍<a href="https://twitter.com/hashtag/io18?src=hash&amp;ref_src=twsrc%5Etfw">#io18</a> <a href="https://twitter.com/hashtag/ShareTheJourney?src=hash&amp;ref_src=twsrc%5Etfw">#ShareTheJourney</a> <a href="https://t.co/XCEkJr9kKr">pic.twitter.com/XCEkJr9kKr</a></p>&mdash; Ire Aderinokun (@ireaderinokun) <a href="https://twitter.com/ireaderinokun/status/993904230598459394?ref_src=twsrc%5Etfw">May 8, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 The Google Assistant has a new feature called _Pretty Please_.
 This feature was added to help train your kids to avoid being commanding when asking for favors.
+With the new _Pretty Please_ feature, kids can be taught to always make polite requests.
 You can enable this mode on your Google Home, or Google Home Mini.

 > **Note:** Duplex is an AI system for natural conversations.